 - Faculty members who have not previously received subvention support.

 - Elements that may contribute to unusually high production costs, e.g., artwork, photos and images, maps, tables, and other costly aspects of production, distance to exhibition site, etc.

-All works supported by the Subvention Program must include in the acknowledgements section of the book, program, cover, etc., “Financial support was provided by the Office of the Vice Chancellor for Research and Engagement, University of Massachusetts Amherst.”
+All works supported by the Subvention Program must include in the acknowledgments section of the book, program, cover, etc., “Financial support was provided by the Office of the Vice Chancellor for Research and Engagement, University of Massachusetts Amherst.”

 How To Apply:

 Faculty members who request subvention funds must complete an application on the UMass Amherst InfoReady platform.
 Access the application form.

 - A proposal narrative.
 A concise description of the book or creative project which explains the work’s significance to the discipline or field, its role in your larger research/creative agenda, why and for what specific purpose(s) subvention funds are required.
 Describe and explain the reason for any out of the ordinary expenses.
 Excerpts from reader reports, reviews, etc., may be included.
 Maximum length: two pages.

 - A budget.
 Prepare a budget that estimates the work’s total production costs, including costs of the specific items for which subvention support is requested.
 List the other sources of support that will make up the balance of the production cost and whether they are confirmed or pending.
 Maximum length: one page.

 - The contract and any pertinent documentation from the publisher, producer, or sponsor of the creative activity.
 Translation of documents not written in English is required.

 - A brief CV.
 Maximum 3 pages.